zazmarga/py-get-coin-combination/README.md

 get_coin_combination(17) == [2, 1, 1, 0]   # 2 pennies + 1 nickel + 1 dime
 get_coin_combination(50) == [0, 0, 0, 2]   # 2 quarters
 ```

+Run `pytest app/` to check if function pass your tests.

+Run `pytest --numprocesses=auto tests/` to check if your tests cover all boundary conditions
+and pass task tests.